Tanmay000009/BILLsolutION/README.md

 ### Important Notes

 - Seed the database before starting the server.
-It will create an admin account, few accounts for testing, and some products and services.
+It will create an admin account, a few accounts for testing, and some products and services.

 ```sh
 npm run seed